 IPLA programs have a one-time-charge (OTC) and an (optional) annual maintenance charge, called Subscription & Support.
 Subscription & Support has an annual charge that provides customers access to IBM technical support and enables you to obtain version upgrades at no charge.

-On the mainframe, the following types of products are generally in the IPLA category: Data Management Tools, CICS Tools, Application Development Tools, WebSphere for System z products, System z Linux middleware products, and z/VM Version 4 and later.
+On the mainframe, the following types of products are generally in the IPLA category: Data Management Tools, CICS Tools, Application Development Tools, WebSphere for z Systems products, z Systems Linux middleware products, and z/VM Version 4 and later.

 You can view the base IPLA contract on the Software License Agreement website.
 Note: IBM distributed software is also governed by the IPLA contract.